 1. Pick any document from indexed collection and make sure all our search engines have this document indexed.
-You should be able to verify if a document was indexed using as a search query the exact match of document title, or some long phrase from the document.
+You should be able to verify if a document was indexed using exact match of the title as a search query, or some long phrase from the document.
 This document will be our base (actually one of our bases).

 2. Study this document and come up with 2 or 3 different queries, for which you would expect this document to be on top of search results, i.e. these should be very relevant to this document queries.
-Picking the query, try to use words, which would return rather significant number of search results.
-Try not to use exact match of a document title, as it is very easy task for any search engine to return the document with exact match of a title as number one in results.
+Picking the query, try to use words, which would return a rather significant number of search results.
+Try not to use an exact match of a document title, as it is very easy task for any search engine to return the document with exactly matching title as number one in results.

-3. Run selected search queries on each search engine, make sure results are sorted by relevance, and record the position of base document in search results.
-If you cannot find that document on first two pages of results (let's say, we have 10 results per page), just record that the document was not found and put 21 as a score.
-Note that if tested search engines cannot find that document on first two pages, you must have selected not very good query for the document, or you might have too many very similar documents.
-If this is the case, try to pick the other query, or the other document.
+3. Run the selected search queries on each search engine, make sure results are sorted by relevance, and record the position of the base document in search results.
+If you cannot find that document on the first two pages of results (let's say, we have 10 results per page), just record that the document was not found and put 21 as a score.
+Note that if tested search engines cannot find that document on first two pages, you must have selected a bad query for the document, or you might have too many very similar documents.
+If this is the case, try to pick another query, or a different document.

-4. Review each document in search results, which is positioned above the base document, and decide if you would consider the document above to be more relevant to the search query, then the base document.
-Do not make your decision based on statement like "it also has these words", but look in the content of the document and make your decision based on whole content.
+4. Review each document in the search results, which are positioned above the base document, and decide if you would consider the document above to be more relevant to the search query.
+Do not make your decision based on statement like "it also has these words", but look in the content of the document and make your decision based on the whole content.
 It might be time consuming, but the decision on relevance usually is easy because you have a base.

-5. Count the score for each query and each search engine based on the position of the base document in search results.
-For each document above the base (from step 4) deduct 1 from the position of base document, if you have concluded that the document is equally relevant, or even more relevant to the search query, then the base document.
-For example, if the base document is in position 3, but the document in position 1 is more relevant to the search query then a base, and the document in position 2 is less relevant to the search query then a base, the score would be equal 2.
-If both documents on top are equally relevant to the search query as the base document, the score would be equal 1.
-If both documents on top are less relevant to the search query as the base document, the score would be equal 3.
+5. Count the score for each query and each search engine based on the position of the base document in the search results.
+For each document above the base (from step 4) deduct 1 from the position of base document, if you have concluded that the document is equally relevant, or even more relevant to the search query than the base document.
+For example, if the base document is in position 3, but the document in position 1 is more relevant to the search query than the base, and the document in position 2 is less relevant to the search query than the base, the score would be equal to 2.
+If both documents on top are equally relevant to the search query as the base document, the score would equal 1.
+If both documents on top are less relevant to the search query as the base document, the score would be equal to 3.

 7. Do steps 1-6 inviting different people for testing, but make sure they know the procedure and they have no preference to one particular search engine.
 Let them test the area they are familiar with.
-More tests you are doing - better will be result.
+The more tests you do - the better the result.

-8. Put obtained scores for each query in Excel table and make separate sheet for each tested search engine.
+8. Put the obtained scores for each query in an Excel table and make a separate sheet for each tested search engine.

-The average score may help you to sort tested search engines by relevance, however I recommend obtaining following measures to see the picture more clearly.
+The average score may help you to sort the search engines by relevance, however, I recommend obtaining the following measures to see the picture more clearly.

-10. Calculate the percent of results when the search engine had score 1, the percent of results when the search engine had score 1-5 and also percent of results with score more then 10.
-In terms of relevance, the interpretation of these measurements will be following: If you are searching for target document with very relevant for this document query, the search engine will find this document and place it in search results on average according to obtained table of results, which reflect position of target document in search results as the 1st result, within 1st 5 results, or not on the 1st page (we agreed earlier that our search results page has 10 results).
+10. Calculate the percent of results when the search engine had a score of 1, the percent of results when the search engine had a score of 1-5, and also the percent of results with a score equal to more than 10.
+In terms of relevance, the interpretation of these measurements will be the following: If you are searching for a target document with a very relevant query, the search engine will find this document and place it in the search results (on average) according to obtained table of results, which reflects the position of the target document in search results as the first result, within five top results, or not on the first page.

 This table is very easy to understand and can be presented to your management, who will pay many thousands or may be even millions of dollars for the search engine, and who really wants to know why you picked this search engine and not that one.

-In conclusion I want to say that the problem is complex and this might be not the best way to measure the relevance, but it is easy to try and you can see the result immediately.
-Ill be happy to hear your critique and suggestions and, if you know better method, please share it here.
+In conclusion I want to say that the problem is complex and this might not be the best way to measure the relevance, but it is easy to try and you can see the result immediately.
+I'll be happy to hear your critique and suggestions and, if you know a better method, please share it here.